ermouth/couchbox/README.md

 Filter part is an ordinary filter function, except hook filters never receive `req` argument, since there are no inbound http requests for action.

-A hook object itself has 4 properties:
+A hook object has 3 properties:

 * `.timeout`, number in milliseconds, optional
 * `.lambda`, required, JS code of the hook,